COBRA vs Marketplace vs Private PPO: What to Do Right After You Lose Employer Coverage

 Fast guide to non-Marketplace Private PPOs—how they bill, who they fit, and what to verify first.
 We’ll confirm your doctors, compare options, and show clear costs

-Marketplace (Government): Plans on Healthcare.gov or your state exchange.
-The monthly cost can drop with income-based savings.
-Networks tend to be HMO/EPO-heavy in many areas.
+- Marketplace (Government): Plans sold on Healthcare.gov or your state exchange.
+Prices drop with income-based subsidies.
+Networks are often HMO/EPO-heavy.

-Private PPO (licensed-access): Off-exchange, available through licensed agents.
-Typically, broader PPO networks, out-of-network flexibility, and year-round availability.
+- Private PPO (licensed access): Off-exchange, available through licensed advisors.
+Broader PPO networks, out-of-network flexibility, and year-round enrollment.

 👉 No guessing: We verify your doctors and prescriptions on both sides before you enroll.